 Manning discussed his research on how cells sense and respond to nutrients and environmental stressors like temperature and toxins, and what triggers cells to become cancerous or insulin-resistant, as in type 2 diabetes.
 “We’ve made tremendous progress in large part to people like Armen on how cells sense and respond to their environment,” Manning said.
 However, he said, much remains to be learned about how cells grow, proliferate, live, or die.

 ‘A true intellectual powerhouse’

 Speakers at the event, which was held in Snyder Auditorium, fondly remembered Tashjian.
 “Armen was unusual in many different ways,” said Gökhan S. Hotamisligil, J.S.
-Simmons Professor of Genetics and Metabolism, and chair, Department of Genetics and Complex Diseases.
+Simmons Professor of Genetics and Metabolism, and chair, Department of Molecular Metabolism.
 “Armen has been a major force in the development of the basic science program and its incorporation in the fabric of public health at the School.
 In many ways it’s because of his vision that we are here today,” he said.